tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Book of Shadowed Secrets

+1/Day

+Deciphering the hidden messages within this book (attuning it) allows the reader to learn many secrets involving locks and keys.
+When you fail a skill check to open a lock or disarm a trap, describe a strange way to repeat the attempt (jamming a lit candle into a keyhole, humming to disarm a trap, etc.) and reroll the skill check with a +4 bonus.

+**Quirk:** Repeats gossip.

+---

 #### Codebook of Nefarious Machinations

 Whenever your group suffers a campaign loss, you gain a temporary 1-point positive relationship with the Prince of Shadows.
 This positive relationship is lost once you gain some benefit from the Prince; you must then explain how your party’s defeat played into the Prince’s stratagems, and now you’re getting your payoff.